madebyiambest/Mii-Creator-App/README.md

 After downloading the app with the theme you want to use on the Mii Creator website, you can download the App [here again](https://github.com/madebyiambest/Mii-Creator-App/releases).
 Also, you need to go to your browser downloads and open the .apk file.
 You might need to allow your browser to install Unknown Apps because it's not on the Play Store cause Nintendo would probably kill me.
 After giving it the permission, you just need to click install and you're done!
 (It's easier than it sounds)
 On some newer android versions you might need to change additional security settings to download apps outside the Play Store.

-### How to install Updates?
+### How to install Updates or change Themes?
 Updates are not downloaded or installed automatically, please join the [Discord](https://discord.gg/dY2CmGw8NR) to get pinged when there's a new update available.
-Just follow the same steps you followed when you installed it.
+Just follow the same steps you followed when you first installed the App.

 ### Where to report issues, suggest something or report bugs?
 You can do this on GitHub directly but you can also do that in the [Discord](https://discord.gg/dY2CmGw8NR) if you prefer that instead.